zhouyan/vSMC/README.md

 not all C++11 implementations of `<functional>` and `<random>` work properly even they are present.

-The library can optionally use the [Random123][Random123] library for parallelized random number generator, and the default behavior is assuming this is available.

 # Compiler support

 This library makes heavy use of some template metaprogramming techniques.
 It